It's All About the Kids Foundation

 - Scanning QR can be very fast and reduce interactions between families and volunteers.
 Help decrease the slowdown due to the language barrier and human error pain point.

-use their own device and create multiple stations for check-in rather than relying on physical data sheet.
+- Volunteers can use their own device and create multiple stations for check-in rather than relying on physical data sheet.

 - After scanning the QR code, the data recorded can be captured on a Excel sheet automatically instead of manual entering data each time.